flopraden/grub-crypto-deluks/README.md

 [![DeLUKS: Deniable Linux Unified Key Setup](https://raw.githubusercontent.com/kriswebdev/grub-crypto-deluks/gh-pages/assets/deluks_logo.png)](https://github.com/kriswebdev/grub-crypto-deluks)

-This development branch is a work in progress to specify and implement a Deniable LUKS header recognized by GRUB.
+This development branch is a work in progress to specify and implement a Deniable LUKS header in **GRUB**.

 DeLUKS will provide most benefits of LUKS and of plausibly [deniable encryption](https://en.wikipedia.org/wiki/Deniable_encryption).